 When you’re selecting images to put on your profile, ensure that they are:

-big enough.
+- big enough.
 If customers click on your pictures from a laptop, the image will enlarge, so they can get a good look at what your business can do.
 If you upload only a thumbnail-size image, this won’t be possible.
 Profile photographs should be 300 pixels wide by 150 pixels high.
-Gallery pictures of your work should ideally be 770 x 580 pixels.
-Gallery images can be smaller, but not below 570 x 430.
+Gallery pictures of your work should ideally be 770px x 580px.
+Gallery images can be smaller, but not below 570px x 430px.

-the right format.
-You can use a number of different formats on the Which?
-Trusted Traders site, but ideally stick to j-pegs as they will provide a better-quality image.
+- the right format.
+You can upload a number of different file formats to the Which?
+Trusted Traders site, but ideally stick to Jpeg files as they will provide a better quality image.

 It’s not necessary to pay for a professional photo shoot to get great pictures, although you should be guaranteed results if you do want to invest the money.
 If you know someone who has a good camera and is interested in photography, they may well be able to help you.